NEWS FOR PARENTS

 Online registration and address verification April 21 - May 1

-Families with students enrolled at LCSD1 schools will complete online household registration and address verification from April 21–May 1 using their Infinite Campus Portal account.
-During this time, families must bring proof of address verification to their child’s school.
-Acceptable forms of verification include light/gas bills and lease agreements.
-Water, cable and phone bills will not be accepted.
+Families with students enrolled at Laramie County School District 1 schools will complete online household registration and address verification from April 21–May 1 using their Infinite Campus Portal account.

 “It is very important for parents to complete the process by May 1,” said Dr. Tracey Kinney, LCSD1 assistant superintendent of instruction.
 “After that time students are in danger of losing their seat at their home school or the school that they are currently attending.”

 Parents/guardians with kindergarten students will attend Kindergarten Registration/Address Verification April 21–May 1.
 School specific times and dates will be announced.
 At this time, kindergarten students will be registered for school.
 Proof of address, birth certificate and current immunization records must be provided.

 The Laramie County School District 1 Board of Trustees approved boundary revisions in the Central and East triads during its April 17 meeting.
 Maps showing the new boundaries are available on the homepage of the district website, www.laramie1.org.

 In late May, prior to the end of school, parents/guardians who have completed registration and address verification will receive notification of their child’s school placement for 2017-2018.